He is Aḥmad ibn ʿAlī ibn Muḥammad ibn Muḥammad ibn ʿAlī ibn Maḥmūd ibn Aḥmad ibn Ḥajar al-ʿAsqalānī al-Shāfiʿī al-Miṣrī al-Qāhirī.

 Ibn Ḥajar's father, Nūr al-Dīn ʿAlī, was a Shāfiʿī scholar who excelled in fiqh, Arabic, literature and poetry.
 He was known for his knowledge, piety, trustworthiness and exemplary moral character.
 He died in 777 AH in the month of Rajab when Ibn Ḥajar was only four years old.
 His mother died before this, and thus his sister Sitt al-Rakb assumed the responsibility to raise him.
 He said regarding his sister, "هي امي بعد امي", she was my mother after my mother.

 By the age of nine Ibn Ḥajar had completed the memorisation of the Qurʾān.
-Ibn Ḥajar was given the honour of leading tarāwīḥ prayers at the Masjid al-Ḥarām in Makkah at the tender age of twelve.
+At the age of twelve he was given the honour of leading the tarāwīḥ prayers at the Masjid al-Ḥarām in Makkah.

-Ibn Ḥajar had an elder brother who passed away before he was born.
-His brother was also a scholar, but passed away at a young age.
+Ibn Ḥajar had an elder brother, also a scholar, who passed away at a young age before Ibn Ḥajar was born.

 Ibn Ḥajar had 573 male teachers, and 55 female teachers.
 Some of his more prominent teachers are listed below: